Too many devices? Here’s what eero can support

 What counts as a device?

-However, not all devices consume your home network’s bandwidth equally.
+However, not all devices consume bandwidth equally.
 For example, devices that stream 4K content or host online gaming sessions take up more bandwidth than checking emails or scrolling through social media.
 Overloading your network with too many high-usage devices without an adequate eero setup will impact the connection’s performance.

 Device limitations based on eero models

-• eero Max 7: The eero Max 7 is a high-performance mesh WiFi system with advanced capabilities like WiFi 7 support and tri-band connectivity.
+- eero Max 7: The eero Max 7 is a high-performance mesh WiFi system with advanced capabilities like WiFi 7 support and tri-band connectivity.
 It can support over 200 devices simultaneously, making it suitable for large-scale environments.
 However, its device capacity may be overkill for households with fewer devices and its high cost reflects its emphasis on heavy internet usage.

-• eero Pro 6 and eero 6e: The eero Pro 6 and eero 6e (eero Pro 6e) can handle multiple devices.
+- eero Pro 6 and eero 6e: The eero Pro 6 and eero 6e (eero Pro 6e) can handle multiple devices.
 The eero Pro 6 can handle over 75 devices simultaneously, providing 2000 square feet of coverage per unit.
 Comparatively, the eero 6e supports WiFi 6e, which includes access to the 6 GHz band that allows the eero 6e routers to support additional devices, handling over 100 connected devices simultaneously.

-• eero 6+: The eero 6+ model provides a dual-band WiFi 6 connection that supports 75+ connected devices, up to Gigabit speeds and 1500 sq. ft. of coverage per node.
+- eero 6+: The eero 6+ model provides a dual-band WiFi 6 connection that supports 75+ connected devices, up to Gigabit speeds and 1500 sq. ft. of coverage per node.

-• eero 6: The eero 6 model supports 75+ connected devices, provides up to 500 Mbps internet speeds and covers up to 1500 sq. ft per node.
+- eero 6: The eero 6 model supports 75+ connected devices, provides up to 500 Mbps internet speeds and covers up to 1500 sq. ft per node.

-• eero: The eero model provides dual-band WiFi 5 connectivity and can handle 50+ connected devices.
+- eero: The eero model provides dual-band WiFi 5 connectivity and can handle 50+ connected devices.
 Each node covers 1500 sq. ft.

-• eero beacon: The eero beacon is a smaller unit that pairs with the eero router to wirelessly extend the network’s coverage.
+- eero beacon: The eero beacon is a smaller unit that pairs with the eero router to wirelessly extend the network’s coverage.

-Mesh WiFi with eero Secure
+Mesh WiFi with

-Enhanced Whole Home WiFi enables multiple WiFi routers (or eeros®) to work as a team, resulting in improved range, speed and stability of your WiFi network.
-Plus, with eero Secure now included at no additional cost, it keeps your family safe with parental controls, ad blocking and internet backup so you’re always connected.
+Enhanced Whole Home WiFi uses multiple routers (or eeros®) to boost range, speed, and stability, while eero Secure, included at no extra cost, offers parental controls, ad blocking, and internet backup for constant connectivity.

-WiFi standards and device limitations
+WiFi standards and device capacity

-• WiFi 6 (802.11ax): Operates on dual-band frequencies (2.4 GHz and 5 GHz), providing enhanced MU-MIMO and OFDMA technologies for simultaneous connections.
+- WiFi 6 (802.11ax): Operates on dual-band frequencies (2.4 GHz and 5 GHz), providing enhanced MU-MIMO and OFDMA technologies for simultaneous connections.
 More advanced eero models like the eero 6, eero 6+ and eero Pro 6 gateways support WiFi 6, which can handle more devices, have higher speeds and improve efficiency.

-• WiFi 6e: The eero 6e router supports WiFi 6e, adding access to the 6 GHz band, significantly increasing bandwidth and support for more devices.
+- WiFi 6e: The eero 6e router supports WiFi 6e, adding access to the 6 GHz band, significantly increasing bandwidth and support for more devices.
 It’s ideal for more bandwidth-intensive activities like 4K streaming and online gaming.

-• WiFi 7 (802.11be): The eero Max 7 supports the latest WiFi standard, WiFi 7.
+- WiFi 7 (802.11be): The eero Max 7 supports the latest WiFi standard, WiFi 7.
 WiFi 7 offers potential speeds of up to 46 Gbps, minimal latency and a higher device capacity, making it ideal for households with multiple devices handling intensive internet usage.

 Will adding too many devices to one eero slow down my internet speed?